ivogeorg/ce-learning-progression-003-screensavers/README.md

 #### 7. Demo video

-1. Record a short video with your phone of your "screensavers" changing from gesture to gesture.
+1. Record a 60 second video that shows:
+   1. Switching to _asleep_ mode.
+   2. Switching among the 5 screensavers with guestures.
+   3. Switching to _working_ mode.
+   4. **BONUS:** Show the screensaver timing out and blanking the screen. _Note that the video should be no longer than 60 seconds!_

 2. Upload it to [Imgur](https://help.imgur.com/hc/en-us/articles/115000083326-What-files-can-I-upload-What-is-the-size-limit-).

-3. Include the URL in the [demo URL](#demo-url) section of the README.
+3. Include the URL in the [Demo video](#demo-video) section of the README.

 ## Resources